lea-yamashiro/policy-analysis-registry/reports/06-Lauren-proposition-19.md

 **URL of report:** https://lao.ca.gov/BallotAnalysis/Proposition?number=19&year=2020

 #### Main Benefits
-- Schools and local governments would receive an increase in revenue by 200,000 to 400,000 per year* for the first few years, overtime increasing to about 1 billion dollars per year as a result of reevaluation of 60,000 to 80,000 households estimated excluded households due to inheritance property tax laws.
+- Schools and local governments would receive an increase in revenue by 10 to 70 million dollars per year for the first few years, overtime increasing to about 300 million dollars per year* as a result of reevaluation of 60,000 to 80,000 households estimated excluded households due to inheritance property tax laws.

-- The number of movers could increase by 10,000 to 60,000** increasing property tax revenue due to higher home prices and increased demand for home building.
+- The number of movers could increase by 10,000 to 70,000** , as more people can buy and sell without facing increases in property tax, this would increase taxes on the sale of homes, increasing revenue for state and local governments by 10 to 70 million dollars per year.***

-*assumed from LAO report which mentions "a couple hundred million dollars per year"
+*assumed from LAO report which mentions, "in the first few years, local governments could gain tens of millions of dollars per year" and over time, revenue gains could grow to "a few million dollars per year" and would be spent of fire protection.

 ** assumed from LAO report which mentions "tens of thousands of movers"

+*** assumed from LAO report which mentions "tens of millions of dollars per year"

 *NOTE*: the addition of funding for fire protection was added to the proposition after this report was made.

 #### Main Costs
-- Eligible homeowners would pay their previous property tax when moving to a new home (applies to up to three moves) which would decrease property taxes and thus, decrease funding for schools and local governments by 10 to 70 million dollars*** in the first few years and hundreds of millions of dollars in future years.
+- Eligible homeowners would pay their previous property tax when moving (applies to up to three moves) which would decrease property taxes and thus, decrease funding for schools and local governments by 10 to 70 million dollars*** in the first few years and hundreds of millions of dollars in future years.

-- County administration costs for property tax is likely to  increase by 10 to 70 millions dollars per year****.
+- County administration costs for property tax is likely to  increase by 10 to 70 millions dollars per year.****

 *** assumed from the LAO report which mentions a decrease of tens of millions of dollars in the first few years and hundreds of millions of dollars in future years

 **** assumed from the LAO report which mentions "tens of millions of dollars per year"

 ##### Follow up
-Yes on Prop 19 followed up with a few more points on the benefits to the wildfire fund in quantifiable data that was not found in the LAO report.
+Yes on Prop 19 and the LAO office confirms this report is the most up to date report.
+Yes on Prop 19 included highlights not mentioned in the LAO report surrounding fire protection funds.

 ### Presented by opposing group
 **Evidence of opponents citing this report:** https://www.hjta.org/california-commentary/explaining-the-confusing-proposition-19-to-californians/